aonemd/nin/README.md

 - Simple, intuitive, and easy-to-use CLI
 - Currently supports: listing, adding, editing, deleting, completing, archiving, prioritizing, and analyzing todo items
+- Integration and synchronization with [Todoist](https://todoist.com/) (With potential integration with more platforms)
 - Smart colored output
 - Uses YAML for storage by default (There's the option to add other stores but no configuration for it, yet)
 - Modular code covered by unit tests